 That’s why I was very pleased to discover the Coast Handlebar from PNW Components, which fits my hands and riding style like a glove.
 And I suspect I’m not the only one, because this well-rounded handlebar is comfy, stable, and easy to like.

 I’ve been riding with Coast bars on my Salsa Fargo, where they replaced the original funky Woodchipper bars, for over 2000 miles.
 That includes 350 miles of bikepack racing at The Big Lonely in Central Oregon and 1200 miles of bikepacking abroad in Morocco and Portugal.
 The Coast bars are still on my Salsa Fargo, which is currently set up in “gravel mode” for day rides at home, and I expect they’ll stay there for many more miles.

 This review of the PNW Coast bars explains what makes them stand out, why I love them, and what type of rider and riding I think they’ll work best for.
 If you’re looking for an affordable drop handlebar for bikepacking, gravel riding, or both, I hope it’s helpful.

-Please note: My Coast bars were gifted by PNW Components and some links in this post are affiliate links.
+Please note: My Coast bars were provided by PNW Components for testing and some links in this post are affiliate links.
 All words and opinions are my own.
 I value your trust as a reader, so for more information please see my Trust & Transparency Policy.

 PNW Coast Bars Overview